 Glucose is the main source of energy for your body and brain.
 It comes from what we eat and drink.
 Insulin, a hormone, helps keep blood glucose at normal levels so your body can work properly.
 Insulin’s job is to help glucose enter your cells where it’s used for energy.
 If your glucose level is too low, you might not feel well.

 The two kinds of non-diabetic hypoglycemia have different causes.
 Researchers are still studying the causes of reactive hypoglycemia.
-They know, however, that it comes from having too much insulin in the blood, leading to low blood glucose levels.
+They know, however, that it comes from having too much insulin in the blood at the wrong time, leading to low blood glucose levels.

-Some people have trouble speaking and also feel weak.
+Some people have trouble speaking and feeling weak.

 Talk with your doctor if you have symptoms of hypoglycemia, even if you only have one episode.